 - In Judea/Jerusalem

-Notice that Tacitus is saying these things as a hostile witness since he considers the movement that Jesus started a ‘wicked superstition’.
+Notice that Tacitus is saying these things as a hostile witness since he considers the movement Jesus started a ‘wicked superstition’.
 He opposes it, but does not deny its historicity.

 ‘At this time there was a wise man … Jesus. … good, and … virtuous.
 And many people from among the Jews and the other nations became his disciples.
 Pilate condemned Him to be crucified and to die.
 And those who had become his disciples did not abandon his discipleship.
 They reported that He had appeared to them three days after his crucifixion and that He was alive’Josephus.
 90 CE.
 Antiquities xviii.
 33